ethanlb34/delta-v10/css/red/README.txt

-This is incomplete, it's just for themes.
+This is incomplete, it's just for themes which we will later on add.